Ellis Wayne Felker: Appeals and execution

 Felker's defense mounted several appeals on his behalf.
 It failed in its appeal for certiorari review by the US Supreme Court after the Georgia Supreme Court had upheld his conviction in 1984.
 He appealed for collateral relief, which was denied by a state trial court: "the Georgia Supreme Court declined to issue a certificate of probable cause to appeal the denial."
 The US Supreme Court again denied certiorari, in Felker v.
 Zant, 502 U.S. 1064 (1992).

-The defense filed a petition for writ of habeas corpus in US District Court on several grounds, including that the state had illegally withheld exculpatory evidence.
+The defense filed a petition for writ of habeas corpus in the US District Court on several grounds, including that the state had illegally withheld exculpatory evidence.
 The District Court denied the petition, a ruling upheld in 1995 by the US Court of Appeals for the Eleventh Circuit, and the US Supreme Court denied certiorari on the decision in 1996.

 Felker was originally scheduled to be executed in May 1996.
 That month, he filed a request for a stay of execution and permission to file a second habeas corpus petition under a new law.
 A stay was granted while the case proceeded, as the lower courts denied the petition.
 The US Supreme Court heard his habeas corpus appeal, as a test of the new Antiterrorism and Effective Death Penalty Act (AEDPA), enacted on April 24, 1996.
 "The act cracked down on Death Row inmates and other state prisoners who file numerous appeals in federal court after losing initial appeals.
 In June, the court upheld a key part of the law and rejected Felker's appeal."